Submit Article

 What Was the Outcome?

-The High Court dismissed the appellant’s appeals against both conviction and sentence.
-The conviction for voluntarily causing hurt under Penal Code s 323 was upheld, and the five-week imprisonment term imposed by the Magistrate remained in force.
+The High Court dismissed the appellant's appeals against both his conviction and sentence.
+The appellant's conviction for voluntarily causing hurt under Section 323 of the Penal Code was upheld, and his sentence of five weeks' imprisonment was also affirmed.

 Why Does This Case Matter?